tomsoderlund/nextjs-sql-rest-api-boilerplate/README.md

 	yarn build
 	yarn start

-If you navigate to `http://localhost:3123/` you will see a [Next.js](https://github.com/zeit/next.js) page with a list of kittens (or an empty list if you haven't added one).
+If you navigate to `http://localhost:3123/` you will see a [Next.js](https://github.com/zeit/next.js) page with a list of kittens (or an empty list if you haven’t added one).

-You have your API server running at `http://localhost:3123/api/kittens`
+Your API server is running at `http://localhost:3123/api/kittens`

 ## Deploying